This page location is:

 opportunities that enhance their ability to gain admission to major graduate and professional schools upon their return to California.
 Many have praised their academically challenging and culturally enriching UCEAP experiences as important to their success as citizens in and contributors to a rapidly changing world.

-The University of California makes sure that its UCEAP students have strong support while they’re studying abroad.
-It has Study Centers in all UCEAP countries, run by UC or local faculty and capable local staff.
+The University of California makes sure that its UCEAP students have strong support while they are studying abroad.
+Study Centers in UCEAP countries are run by UC or local faculty and capable local staff.
 The Study Center staff organize orientations for arriving UCEAP students and help them register their courses, settle into their housing, and take advantage of the rich social and cultural opportunities made available by their host universities and communities.
 Expert UCEAP specialists also look out for students’

 health and safety